arun-kr-reddy/notes/computer_architecture.md

 slower access since cache not tightly coupled with the core
 ![](./media/computer_architecture/cache_shared_vs_private.png)
 - **cache coherence:** refers to the consistency and synchronization of data stored in different caches within a multi-core system
-a simple idea is that all caches observe each other’s write/read operations and if a processor writes to a block, all others will invalidate that block in their respective caches
+a simple implementation is that all caches will observe each other’s write/read operations and if a processor writes to a block, others will invalidate that block in their respective caches

 ## virtual memory
 - programmer sees virtual memory (illusion of infinite memory) but physical memory is much smaller than what the programmer assumes